jakobzhao/geog458/readme.md

 **Potential Learning Objective Additions:**

--   'To think critically about the technologies used in digital scholarship, including the material, social, and political implications of digital tech development, maintenance and utilization.'
+-   `To think critically about the technologies used in digital scholarship, including the material, social, and political implications of digital tech development, maintenance and utilization.`

--   'To discern, through investigation, the  relationship between space, technology, and society through critical engagement with practical and theoretical digital geographies methods.'
+-   `To discern, through investigation, the  relationship between space, technology, and society through critical engagement with practical and theoretical digital geographies methods.`